roytang/blog/content/replies/2014/04/ch1rhm7/index.md

 - comicbooks
 ---

-They'll kill off Wolverine so that he becomes less popular and then the Fox X-Men movies will make less money and they can get the rights back, yay!\n\nNay?
+They'll kill off Wolverine so that he becomes less popular and then the Fox X-Men movies will make less money and they can get the rights back, yay!

+Nay?